 - How to improve your CSAT score

 CSAT is the most popular and straightforward way to measure customer satisfaction.
 It’s a metric that measures sentiment towards your product, service or a specific interaction.

-Companies often take a pulse on CSAT after key milestones in the customer lifecycle such as first purchase, prior to the renewal or following customer support interactions.
+Companies often take a pulse on CSAT after key milestones in the customer lifecycle.
+For example, after a first purchase, prior to the renewal or following customer support interactions.

 It’s important to realize that CSAT differs from Net Promoter Score (NPS), another popular metric.
-NPS measures loyalty and the probability that someone will buy again and recommend your company to other people.
+NPS measures loyalty, the probability that someone will buy again and recommend your company to other people.

 So what exactly drives satisfaction?

-People are satisfied when their expectations are met.
+In short, people are satisfied when their expectations are met.
 Like many things, expectations are fluid and change based on situational context and lifecycle.
 For example, if you spring for a first-class ticket on a flight, you are going to expect more personal and proactive service from flight attendants.
-When you purchase a basic economy seat, you expect attendants to simply ask what you need during their food and drink service.
+On the other hand, when you purchase a basic economy seat, you expect attendants to simply ask what you need during their food and drink service.
 In Economy airline travel, there’s no expectation for a glass of champagne before takeoff.